Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Shading-And-Rendering/illuminance.md

 ```

 The shadow shader is not called unless you explicitly call it.
 However, once the shadow shader has been called, the value of `Cl` will be changed for the duration of the surface shader.
-The shadow shader is automatically called when using any of the built-in lighting calls (e.g. [diffuse](diffuse.html "Returns a diffuse BSDF or computes diffuse shading."), [specular](specular.html "Returns a specular BSDF or computes specular shading."), [ambient](ambient.html "Returns the color of ambient light in the scene.")).
+The shadow shader is automatically called when using any of the built-in lighting calls (e.g. [diffuse](diffuse.html) () ("Returns a diffuse BSDF or computes diffuse shading."), [specular](specular.html) () ("Returns a specular BSDF or computes specular shading."), [ambient](ambient.html) () ("Returns the color of ambient light in the scene.")).

 The default value for the axis is the surface normal.
 The default value for the angle is PI/2.
 The default value for the light mask is LIGHT_DIFFUSE|LIGHT_SPECULAR (please see shading.h for the light definitions).

 The `illuminance` statement loops through all light sources for which `dot(L, axis) > cos(angle)`.

-##

-Light inclusion/exclusion options
+## Light inclusion/exclusion options

 [¶](#light-inclusion-exclusion-options)